2023 Louisiana Legislation Watch

 Just as a point of clarification here - do you mean on their phones or on the library computers?
 Inside the building or just on library property?
 Because this is going to take a while.

 3) The final requirement insists that libraries rewrite their policies for reconsideration requests, which is a procedure most libraries in Louisiana ALREADY have to field patron complaints about materials content.
 Apparently AG Landry, Senator Cloud, and Rep. Emerson feel the "contradictory policy" approach is the best way to tackle this one.
 The first provision is pretty standard - written notification to the patron with regards to the outcome of the reconsideration request, and the right to appeal to the full board of control.
 The second provision, though, says that requests for reconsideration of "sexually explicit" materials must go through the board of control directly.
 So...where are those appealed to?
 And why only the "sexually explicit" RR's?
 What about the glut of RR's regarding gun violence, for example?
 The answer is, of course, that the AG, Senator Cloud, and Rep. Emerson all know nearly every reconsideration request is filed for something (mostly LGBTQ themes and characters) that falls under his definition of "sexually explicit."
-Therefore, in effect, under this proposed law every reconsideration request would be heard by the board of control.
+Therefore, in effect, under this law every reconsideration request would be heard by the board of control.
 Not by a committee made up of librarians and board members, as most are now.

 And again, the penalties for library systems which do not implement these ill-defined, unenforceable, unnecessary proposed laws, which amount to little more than political grandstanding and posturing during an election campaign, are quite steep.
 The withholding of local funds by parish councils and police juries.
 The refusal of the state bond commission to consider the applications for tax elections and loans by municipalities.
 All to feed the political ambitions of a group of politicians with Jeff Landry at their head.